delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ### Another Interesting Result from R/Jobs:

-Doing the same analysis for r/jobs, I found that
+Doing the same analysis for r/jobs, I found that the 2020 presence wasn't as strong in the Top 1000 posts of all time as it was on R/Careerguidance.
+However, 2020 still overperformed.

+In fact, *393* of the posts in the Top 1000 were from 2020, *308* were from 2019, *157* were from 2018, *41* were from 2017, and *35* were from 2016.

+This figure illustrates this disparity in popularity of the posts between years on r/Jobs:

 ![2020 Outperforms in Subreddit](img/fig_2.png)

+This is still impressive, considering that 2020 isn't even over yet.

 ### Was there An Increase In Activity After the Arrival of COVID-19 to the US?